jshirimpaka/A-visit-to-BOOTSTRAP-An-open-source-JavaScript-framework/README.md

 # A-visit-to-BOOTSTRAP-An-open-source-JavaScript-framework

 In this exercise, I create a "clone" of a facebook profile page.
-My objective is to re-create the layout, features, and style of the Facebook profile page as closely as possible by following the following specifications:
+My objective is to re-create the layout, features, and style of the Facebook profile page as closely as possible by following the below specifications:

 * A static (fixed to the top of the window) site header with a logo, search bar, and navigation.
 * Cover photo, profile photo, and some navigation buttons.